glampert/glampert.github.io/_posts/2016-05-04-dissecting-idhashindex.markdown

 the code in a few tests. `lookupMask` will always be set to either 0 or -1.
 It is of type `int`, and this is important.
 It's sole objective it to avoid the need for an extra `if` test for the empty hash-index case.
-When empty, `lookupMask` is 0, so the AND op we see above will always yield zero, which is the only index available in `INVALID_INDEX` and equals to -1, then correct value to return for the empty case.
+When empty, `lookupMask` is 0, so the AND op we see above will always yield zero, which is the only index available in `INVALID_INDEX` and equals to -1, the correct value to return for the empty case.
 When *not* empty, `lookupMask` is -1.
-If we remember how signed integers are represented, we can see why.
+If we remember how signed integers are represented in two's complement, we can see why.
 -1 is represented as all 1s in binary, or `0xFFFFFFFF...` in hexadecimal.
 ANDing a bit with 1 will yield back the input, so when the table is not empty, the AND with `lookupMask` is just a no-op.
-This smart little hack makes the code branch-less by trading a jump for a much cheaper AND instruction.
+This smart little hack makes the code branch-less by trading a compare and jump for a much cheaper AND instruction.

 ### Benchmarks